altkat/altkat/README.md

 ### Reach out to me

-I'm Talha.
-It's my 9th year in the software industry.
-I usually deal with web projects, I also research other technologies.
-I like to follow the developments about the software.
-Also researching and using new technologies is among my hobbies.
+I have been dealing with web technologies and software for 9 years.
+In addition to this, I was also interested in mobile programming.
+In my web projects, the first principle is security, then design.
+I prefer SASS and TypeScript for front-end technologies, PHP and NodeJS for back-end technologies.
+Software programming is love.

 ### Tech I use